 In FFY2018, a Commercial Vehicle Safety Summit was held at the Maritime Institute in Linthicum, Maryland and was sponsored by the MSP-Commercial Vehicle Enforcement Division, Commercial Vehicle Safety Unit, Federal Motor Carrier Safety Administration, State Highway Administration, Maryland Motor Truck Association and the Maryland Motor Coach Association.
 Topics included such topics as hauling permits, CSA, EOBR's and emerging technology in commercial vehicle enforcement.
 Between 150 and 200 attended.
 The summit included a full agenda of multiple sessions throughout the day presenting topics of great interest to the members of the trucking industry such as permitting, and ELDs.
 Sessions also focused on driver wellness.
 These very informative and topical sessions have covered such health topics as new hours of service rules, sleep apnea, improving blood pressure, diabetes, vision and eating healthy - all issues that could affect driver's ability to operate a CMV safely.
-Our next Summit was going to be held in the fall of FY2023.
+Our next Summit was going to be held in the fall of 2020, but was cancelled due to the COVID 19 Pandemic.
+No Summit has been scheduled since, but we are hopefull to be able to hold our next summit in the fall of FFY2023.
 If new variants of the pandemic make that impossible we will seek to arrange for a virtual Summit.